 Both the oscilloscope and the speakers are analog devices that interpret the signal and generate a representation of the game.
 The representations are based on interrelated properties of the same signal.
 Thus, the relationship between the audio and visual components is not merely designed, rather the two emerge from identical information: In Plonat Atek, the sound is designed to be seen and the visuals are designed to be heard.
 For example the blip heard when the ball bounces is the distortion seen in the same moment, and the noise heard when the ball is lost is visible as a glitch on the oscilloscope.

 Plonat Atek was originally developed in 48 hours for the Ludum Dare 38 Compo in June 2017.
-It was awarded first place in the Innovation category and was placed 8th in Audio and 24th overall.
 You can find the original submission here and documentation on how to download and run the jam version on the itch.io page.

 The jam version is designed to run on an end-user Computer and is played using the keyboard.
 In early 2018 I decided to build a self-contained hardware version that is played using a rotary knob.
 This is the version pictured above.